Syllabus

 Projects

-There will be four programming projects throughout the semester.
+There will be six programming projects throughout the semester.
 Programming projects are due at 11:59:59pm on the specified date.
 Projects will be submitted via Gradescope.
 The easiest way to access the course Gradescope is via the course’s Canvas page.
-You will create a compressed archive of the project files to submit.
 Project submissions through any means other than Gradescope will not be accepted.

 These projects require significant design and coding, hence we strongly recommend that students start early!